orsosa/PiPlusAnalysis/README.md

 All the steps to make Pi Plus Analysis (Multilpicity Ratio and Braodening) are detailed here.

-To compile the library please make sure you have installed make and imake (xutils-dev in Ubuntu)
+To compile the library please make sure you have installed make and imake (xutils-dev in Ubuntu), cernlib and ROOT

 First it is necessary to set the enviorment variables